michafvdw/NANDAlyze_PLE/README.md

 3) User can choose between different transformers
 4) User can choose between different tokenizers
 5) User can choose between different embedders
-6) Can upload and use NANDA classifications
+6) Can use NANDA classifications
 7) Has an interface that is tested with the target audience
 8) NANDAlyze is able to clinically reason
 9) Is used in a containerized and safe environment
+10) Multiple standardized prompts

 ### Could haves
 1) User can choose GPU heat